vaishali-vcs/Comparative-Study-of-LLMs-for-Goal-Model-Extraction/README.md

-# A Comparative Study of Large Language Models for Goal ModelExtraction
+# A Comparative Study of Large Language Models for Goal Model Extraction

 This project consists of the code, the inputs, and outputs used in the paper titled A Comparative Study of Large Language Models for Goal Model Extraction".
 This paper presents the research approach using Large Language Models (LLMs)- GPT-4, Llama-13B and Cohere, to automatically generate goal models from user stories.
 The approach employs Iterative Prompt Engineering to guide the LLM in extracting intentional elements and generating XML representations using the Goal-oriented Requirements Language (GRL), visualized with the jUCMNav tool.